ykwei7/Track-O/docs/UserGuide.md

 ### Before your lesson
 1. Let's clear the existing sample data first.
 Run `clear` to remove the existing tutees.
 2. To add in a new tutee, run `add n/John Tan l/p5 a/246 Hougang Ave sch/Rosyth School p/84567890`.
-This will add in a tutee with the name `John Tan`, a `Primary 5` student from `Rosyth School`, living in `246 Hougang Ave` who can be contacted at `84567890`.
+This will add in a tutee with the name `John Tan`, a `Primary 5` student from `Rosyth School`, staying at `246 Hougang Ave` whose phone number is `84567890`.
 3. To add a lesson for this tutee, run `addlesson 1 subject/English d/7 s/14:00 e/16:00 rate/30`.
 This will add an `English` lesson from `Sunday 2pm to 4pm` with the rate of `$30` per hour for John.
-4. To state a date to receive payment by, run `payment 1 by/05-01-2022`.
+4. To state a payment receive date, run `payment 1 by/05-01-2022`.
 This means that you expect to collect the fees on the 5th of January 2022.
 5. Now run `get 1`.
 If you performed all the steps correctly, the application should look like this.